sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

  }}}

- * Speed-up the {{{weyl_characters.py}}} module (Mike Hansen, Daniel Bump, Michael Abshoff) -- The timing efficiency is between 4x to 10x, depending on the operations involved.
+ * Speed-up the {{{weyl_characters.py}}} module (Mike Hansen, Daniel Bump) -- The timing efficiency is between 4x to 10x, depending on the operations involved.
 Here are some timing statistics produced using the machine sage.math:
  {{{
 # BEFORE